 How long does it take to recover from jet lag?

-Your body will naturally adjust and the general rule is that it takes a day for each time zone you travel through so as an example if you travel from California to England like I often do, it will take 8 days to fully recover.
+Your body will naturally adjust and the general rule is that it takes a day for each time zone you travel through so as an example if you travel from California to England like I often do, it will take 8 days to fully recover from jet lag.
 Jet lag is worse when you travel forward in time, from west to east — but it can last longer going the other way.
-I personally find it a lot easier going back in time to California but I'll wake up really early for a while and even after spending a couple of months there I find it hard to stay up late at night.
+I personally find it a lot easier going back in time from England to California but I'll wake up really early for a while and even after spending a couple of months there I find it hard to stay up late at night.

 How to get over jet lag